 27 August – 5 September 2018

-The 26th Summer Course “Refugees and Migrants in International Human Rights Law” is the 2017 edition of an intensive human rights program organized in Poznań, Poland since 1992.
-More than 500 graduates and professionals in human rights have attended the Course so far.
-This year’s edition focuses on legal aspects of the situation of refugees and migrants in European and global perspectives.
+The 2018 Summer Course on International Protection of Human Rights is the 27th edition of the intensive human rights programme organized in Poznań, Poland.
+More than 500 graduates and professionals have attended the Course since 1992.

 The Course combines theoretical and practice-oriented approaches to human rights.
-First, it presents a comprehensive and rigorous overview of instruments, mechanisms, and procedures of international law serving the protection of rights of refugees and migrants (UN, Council of Europe, EU systems).
-Second, it equips participants with skills useful in the practice of human rights protection and research.
+It gives a comprehensive and rigorous overview of the instruments, jurisprudence, and procedures of international law.
+At the same time, it also equips participants with skills useful in both the research and practice of human rights protection.

 The language of instruction is English.
-The Course consists of 60 hours of lectures, case teaching, and workshops conducted by top human rights scholars, lawyers, judges, civil servants, international organizations staffers and diplomats.
+The Course consists of ca. 60 hours of lectures and case studies proffered by top human rights scholars, lawyers, civil servants, international organizations’ staffers, diplomats, and journalists.

-The Course is aimed at young professionals and graduate students.
-While previous qualification in law is not a prerequisite, candidates should demonstrate an interest in human rights issues and a good command of English.
+The Course is aimed at graduates and students in the final years of their studies.
+While previous qualification in law is not a prerequisite, candidates should demonstrate an interest in human rights issues and a good command of English in their application.